Roie-k/ChangeCaptioningDataset/README.md

 ## 🖼️ Annotation Format

-Each row in the metadata corresponds to a temporal image pair and an associated text annotation.

-The annotations are designed to capture semantic changes in a way that supports reasoning-oriented evaluation.
-Example formats include:
+RSRCC contains three question formats:

 - **Yes/No**
+  Binary questions verifying the presence or absence of a specific semantic change.

+- **Multiple Choice (MCQ)**
+  Four-option questions asking which interpretation best explains the localized change.

+- **Open-Ended**
+  Free-form descriptive questions for linguistic diversity and semantic coverage.

+Example question types include:
 - “Has a new structure been built near the intersection?”
-- **Multiple-Choice**
 - “What change occurred to the building in the northeast part of the image?”

-This structure makes the dataset suitable for training and evaluating models on multimodal temporal reasoning.
+Importantly, the LLM is **not** used to determine whether a change occurred.
+The semantic label is derived from the visual curation pipeline, while the LLM is used only to generate natural question-answer phrasings conditioned on the validated localized region.

 ---